claestom/github-traffic-analytics/README.md

 - **Referring Websites**: Capture traffic sources (Twitter, Reddit, blogs, search engines) to measure campaign impact.

 The CSV-based approach ensures backward compatibility while unlocking richer insights.

+## Contributions

+Contributions are always appreciated!
+Open an issue to report bugs or suggest features, or submit a PR to improve the code.